ImpactDesigns/stedmandesigns.io/content/projects/tow-club/index.md

 #### Button spacing

-Again, applying a two column layout provided some spacing between the buttons - lowering the risk pressing the wrong button, and provided a bit of "breathing room" around the buttons.
+Again, applying a two column layout provided some spacing between the buttons - lowering the risk of pressing the wrong button, and provided a bit of "breathing room" around the buttons.

 #### List items

 The details for the list items felt like they could use some spacing, and styling for IA.
-To create sepearation between list items, I created cards that used color and font weight to express the importance level of information.
+To create separation between list items, I created cards that used color and font weight to express the importance level of information.

 #### Updated pagination